9 Causes of Lighter-Colored Poop & When to Worry.

 - Weight loss.

 - Profound weight loss, stunted growth, chronic fatigue, and malaise occur in chronic cases.

-Also, any form of acute infection (bacteria) or foodborne illness (food poisoning) that leads to diarrhea can cause light or pale stools.
+Also, any acute infection (bacteria) or foodborne illness (food poisoning) that leads to diarrhea can cause light or pale stools.

 4. Diseases that cause chronic or recurrent diarrhea.